 Integration will accelerate as LMS begin to integrate more deeply with CRM, HRIS, remote invigilation and talent management platforms.
 We will see Tom Davenport’s vision of a world characterised by free flowing information across organisations and their multiple information systems.
 This information ecology will generate new possibilities for elearning, with the power of analytics coming through using the vast amounts of data being generated (by CRMs in particular).
 Caliper Analytics will increase in popularity in 2019.

 This vision or requirement is likely to be the driver for a growing number of xAPI deployments that will be a key component in making imaginative and interesting integrations take place between LMS, LRS and CRM in particular.

 In some ways the LMS-LRS architecture will be less visible but much more important.
 Above all it will be integrated within the organisation as part of the extended enterprise.

-See our forthcoming report on computer based assessment and remote proctoring
+See our updated report on the computer based assessment and online proctoring market.

 IMS has developed Caliper Analytics.

 Read our report on the top learning experience platforms from our market research.